Zupaysaurus: Classification

-Zupaysaurus was classified as the earliest known tetanuran theropod due to several features of its skull, dentition, and hindlimb.
+Zupaysaurus was originally classified as the earliest known tetanuran theropod due to several features of its skull, dentition, and hindlimb.
 However, several features typical of more basal theropods were also noted by the original authors.
 Analyses by Carano (2005), Tykoski (2005), and Ezcurra and Novas (2005) have classified Zupaysaurus as a coelophysoid related to Segisaurus and probably Liliensternus, though more basal than Coelophysis.
 Yates (2006) found Zupaysaurus to form a group with Dilophosaurus and Dracovenator, placing it in a monophyletic Dilophosauridae.
 But later studies found Zupaysaurus to be a sister taxon sister to a clade containing dilophosaurids, ceratosaurs and tetanurans.

 Below is a cladogram based on the phylogenetic analysis conducted by Sues et al. in 2011, showing the relationships of Zupaysaurus:

 Paleoecology

 Zupaysaurus was discovered in red siliciclastic sediments at the "Quebrada de los Jachaleros" locality within the Los Colorados Formation of the La Rioja province in Argentina.
-This formation has been shown by magnetostratigraphy to date to the Norian stage of the Late Triassic period, approximately 228 to 208 million years ago. but has also been assigned to the slightly younger Rhaetian stage, which was approximately 208 to 201 million years ago.
+This formation has been shown by magnetostratigraphy to date to the Norian stage of the Late Triassic period, approximately 228 to 208 million years ago.
+A 1998 study assigned it to the slightly younger Rhaetian stage, which was approximately 208 to 201 million years ago.
+More precise dating estimates constrain the Los Colorados Formation between 227 and 213 million years ago, with Zupaysaurus and its contemporary fauna in the upper part of the formation.
 Both specimens assigned to this genus are housed in the collection of the National University of La Rioja in La Rioja, Argentina.

 The Los Colorados Formation was interpreted as an ancient floodplain and it was home to several types of early sauropodomorph dinosaurs (including Riojasaurus, Coloradisaurus, and Lessemsaurus), all of which shared the same paleoenvironment with Zupaysaurus.
 It is recognized as one of the earliest known faunal assemblages dominated by dinosaurs, which were 43% of the number of tetrapod species currently known.
 The non-dinosaurs that inhabited this locality included pseudosuchians, therapsids like Cynodontia, other early reptiles, and possible archosaurs.